-Mobile application Testing methods
+Mobile Application Testing Methods

-In this post, we will learn mobile application testing methods.
 We can test mobile applications using real devices or using simulators and emulators.
-The methods apply to both manual testing or mobile automation.
+The methods apply to both manual testing and mobile automation.

 Testing on Real devices